HeatherAn/recommended-coding-practices/12-Cloning-and-Forking.md

 ### Fork the repository

-In order to fork the repository go to the Github repository's landing page and click on the **Fork** button in the top right part of the page.
+In order to fork the repository, go to the Github repository's landing page and click on the **Fork** button in the top right part of the page.
 This will take you to a **Create a new fork** page.
 As mentioned in there, a **fork** is a copy of a repository that can be easily synced to stay updated with its latest commits, allowing you to experiment with it without affecting the original repository.

 Create the fork in e.g. your namespace (so that its url will start with: `https://github.com/<your_Github_user_name>`).
 Regarding the **Repository name**, just go for the suggested name Github displays.
 Click on the green **Create fork** button and the fork will be created.